CRES Certificate Course Details

 Module 3: Creation Care Integral Mission

 This module explores the place of Creation Care within global mission.
 Examples are drawn from around the world.
+New Module May 2018

 Module 4: Globalisation and Faith

 Considers the important topic of globalisation.
 The module first attempts to define globalisation and gives some background to the topic.
 It then asks what a faith perspective on globalisation might look like.
+Revised May 2019

 Module 5: The Physical Environment